 Nutmeg can accept transfers from many types of pension scheme, but there are some that contain important protections that could be lost on transfer.

-Nutmeg can only accept transfers from defined contribution or money purchase schemes.
+Nutmeg can only accept transfers from defined contribution or schemes.
 These names just mean that the pension pot is built from contributions made to it, either by yourself or your employer.

 We therefore cannot accept defined benefit or final salary schemes.
 These schemes are particularly generous to their members, and it’s often ill-advised to transfer these into a defined contribution scheme, such as the one Nutmeg operates.